CDAT/cdms/docs/source/manual/cdms_2.rst

    :align: left

    "``Variable``", "``write(var,attributes=None,axes=None, extbounds=None,id=None,extend=None, fill_value=None, index=None, typecode=None)``","Write a variable or array to the file.
-The return value is the associated file variable."
+The return value is the associated file variable.
-    ,,"If the variable does not exist in the file, it is first defined and all attributes written, then the data is written.
+    * If the variable does not exist in the file, it is first defined and all attributes written, then the data is written.
 By default, the time dimension of the variable is defined as the unlimited dimension of the file.
-If the data is already defined, then data is extended or overwritten depending on the value of keywords ``extend`` and ``index``, and the unlimited dimension values associated with ``var``.
+    * If the data is already defined, then data is extended or overwritten depending on the value of keywords ``extend`` and ``index``, and the unlimited dimension values associated with ``var``.

     * ``var`` is a Variable, masked array, or Numpy array.
     * ``attributes`` is the attribute dictionary for the variable.
 The default is ``var.attributes``.